Best Western Roehampton Hotel & Suites

 Those traveling on business love the fact that this Toronto, Ontario hotel is within minutes of many corporate locations.
 Enjoy convenient access to Power Workers' Union, Sunnybrook Health Science Centre, United Steelworkers and CNIB.

 Those traveling on leisure, dropping in for the night or visiting while on vacation can all appreciate that this Toronto hotel is within a few kilometers of Ontario Science Centre, Hockey Hall of Fame, Chinatown, CN Tower, Centreville Amusement Park, Lake Ontario and Metropolitan Toronto Zoo.
 Also located near this Toronto hotel are the Air Canada Centre, Skydome and University of Toronto.

 Guests of the Best Western Roehampton Hotel & Suites can also easily indulge in retail therapy as four shopping centers - including Eaton Centre, Bloor-Yorkville Designer Boutiques, Yorkdale and Yonge Eglinton Centre - are near this Toronto Best Western.

-Unwind after a long day of working or sightseeing in spacious, clean and luxurious rooms that offer cable satellite television with Pay-per-view, high-speed Internet access, coffee maker, desk, room service and a refrigerator.
-Guests can enjoy relaxing in the seasonal outdoor rooftop heated pool with sundeck.
+Unwind after a long day of working or sightseeing in spacious, clean and luxurious rooms that offer cable satellite television with Pay-per-view, high-speed internet access, single serve coffee maker, desk and a refrigerator.
 You can also take advantage of a business center, a 24-hour exercise facility and dry cleaning.

 This Toronto, Ontario hotel also has meeting and banquet facilities available, accommodating up to 100 attendees, complete audio/visual equipment.
 Call our knowledgeable staff to learn more about hosting your next event or banquet at this hotel in the Yonge and Eglinton area.
 Enjoy your stay.